coreen-mullen/Senior_Project/README.md

 # Senior_Project
 This GitHub will hold the senior project for Iyana Jones &amp; Coreen Mullen for Senior Seminar, Spring 2025.

+The senior project was to create a hot-spot analysis map of traffic accidents in North Carolina using different clustering algorithms.

 To access the code for this project, unzip the folder and use an IDE of your choice to begin running the code using Python.

 The Raw_Data folder holds the folders with the FARS 2022 and 2021 datasets in the original folders.